Antiphospholipid Syndrome (APS)

 Catastrophic antiphospholipid syndrome

 In a small proportion of patients with APS, widespread thromboses occur in small vessels supplying multiple organs, often including the brain (causing neurologic defects).
-This syndrome is called catastrophic APS (CAPS) and can be confused with disseminated intravascular coagulation (DIC), (HIT), and thrombotic microangiopathy (TMA).
+This condition is called catastrophic APS (CAPS) and can be confused with disseminated intravascular coagulation (DIC), heparin-induced thrombocytopenia (HIT), and thrombotic microangiopathy (TMA).

-The diagnosis of CAPS should be considered in patients with multiorgan failure (dysfunction of three or more organs) who have positive laboratory test results for APS.
+The diagnosis of CAPS should be considered in patients with multiorgan failure (dysfunction of ≥ three organs) who have positive laboratory test results for APS (2).
 Acute kidney injury, encephalopathy, adrenal hemorrhage (due to thrombosis), skin necrosis, and diffuse alveolar hemorrhage are known manifestations.

 Diagnosis of Antiphospholipid Syndrome

-In patients with clinical events (thrombosis or pregnancy loss) that suggest APS, laboratory testing should be done to confirm the diagnosis.
+In patients with clinical events (ie, thrombosis or pregnancy loss) that suggest APS, the following antiphospholipid antibody laboratory testing should be performed (3):

 In the presence of antiphospholipid antibodies, the PTT is prolonged and does not correct with 1:1 or 4:1 mixing with normal plasma.
 Correction of the PTT after adding excess purified phospholipids is consistent with the presence of an antiphospholipid antibody.

-The dilute Russell viper venom time (DRVVT) is another assay to detect the lupus inhibitor.
+The dilute Russell viper venom time (DRVVT) is another coagulation assay used to detect antiphospholipid antibodies.
 It is more sensitive than the PTT to the presence of antiphospholipid antibodies.
-The venom causes coagulation by activating factor X. The presence of lupus anticoagulant prolongs the clotting process.
-Normal plasma has no effect on the clotting time, but addition of excess phospholipid reverses the prolongation.
+The venom causes coagulation by activating factor X. The presence of antiphospholipid antibodies can prolong the clotting process.
+Normal plasma has no effect on the clotting time, and addition of excess phospholipid reverses the prolongation.

 Treatment of Antiphospholipid Syndrome